codeslash21/git-bash/command.md

 - `git clone [git repo url(https/ssh)] [new name]` - to create a local copy of the git repository with the given name.
 - `cp -R [source file path] [destination folder path]` - to copy the source file to destination folder.
 - `cp -R ~/[source folder path from home directory]/* .` - to copy all contents from source folder to current working directory.
 - `git fetch` - to fetch all the changes made on remote repository to local repo.
 It will not merge the chnages.
+It will show the difference between commits in local and remote branches.
 - `git pull` - to fetch and merge the changes made on remote repo and it also cause merge conflict depending upon the changes.
 Its basically combiination of fetch and merge command.
 It update only the active branch in local repo.
+If there is any extra branch in the remote repository then it will not be created automaticalyy by using `git pull`.
+We have to create manually or we can use `git checkout`.
 - `git pull --all` - to update all the tracking branch.
 - `git branch --set-upstream-to=<remote reference>/<branch> <local branch>` - to set tracking information for the local branch with desired remote branch.
 To use `git pull` command its needed if not done already, but if we used before `git clone` or `git push` command then its not needed as tracking is already set for the active branch.
 Otherwise we have to use `git pull <remote reference> <remote branch>`.
+- `git remote set-url origin [new url]` - to change the reference origin pointing to.
 - `git remote show origin` - to details about the remote reference origin.
 - `git show [ssh commit id]` - to show details about that particular commit.
 We can get this commit id from github also if we are interested in particular commit in github and here to mention that local repo should have that commit.
 - `git fetch -p` - to remove the local stale reference of dead branch on github.
 After merging we still have reference to that remote branch and even after deleting that remote branch.
--
+- To delete branch from remote git repository type this command `git push origin :branch_name`. `origin` is remote reference and `branch_name` is the branch we want to delete.
+- If there is 1 and 1 different commit on each local and remote repository and they will not create merge conflict then if we use `git pull` then both commits will eb merged and create a new merge commit. but if we want whatever we are currently working on will stay ahead of github commit then we will use `git pull --rebase`.
+In this case another new commit will not created, rather there will be github commits first and then local commits.

+### NOTES:
+- We can use github commit id to see the commit details in local system using git bash.
+- We can create a new branch in github and after making a commit on the new branch we can do `pull request` to merge that branch with the default branch.
+And after  creating pull request there will be an open pull request we can see that in pull request tab of that repository.
+We can see changed files in that pull request and we can add inline comment after a particular linne in the code.
+If we do `close pull request` then that will close the pull request without merging the changes.
+To merge the commit with the default or base branch we have to do `merge pull request`.
+After merging we can delete that branch also.
+- If we have a branch that remote repository dont have then when we push the changes from that new branch then that new branch will be created automatically.
+- When we have tags on remote repository then we have different versions of code associated with those tags, and we can and download see those different versions.